Adventure in the Classroom (Online Version)

 - Workshop registration cancellation policies: Cancellations less than two weeks prior to a workshop start date will result in a 50% refund of tuition cost.
 No shows without cancellation notice will forfeit all tuition cost paid.

 - Email: firstname.lastname@example.org

-- Are you waiting for approval to attend or can’t commit with a payment at this time?
+- Register two weeks prior to the workshop start date.
+Are you waiting for approval to attend or can’t commit with a payment at this time?
 No worries, we still want to hear from you!
 Call or email us and we can put you on the waiting list.